A landing theorem for entire functions with bounded post-singular sets: Unbounded sets of escaping points

 Conversely, the iterates of $f$ tend to infinity uniformly on

-\end{prop} \begin{proof} We shall use an expansion estimate \cite[Lemma~3.1]{R3S}, which is stronger than~\eqref{eqn:expansionW} at large distances.
+where the union is taken over all external addresses $\s$ as above. \end{prop} \begin{proof} We shall use an expansion estimate \cite[Lemma~3.1]{R3S}, which is stronger than~\eqref{eqn:expansionW} at large distances.
 (Compare also~\cite[Lemma~3.3]{BK07}.)
 We will use this estimate in the following form, which follows easily from the version stated in \cite{R3S}: There are constants $C_1,C_2>0$ with the following property.
 If $F$ is a fundamental domain and $\zeta_1,\zeta_2\in \unbdd{F}$ with $\distW(\zeta_1,\zeta_2)\geq C_1$, then